-- 1. the election of directors of the Corporation for the ensuing year; - 2. the appointment of auditors of the Corporation and the authorization for the directors to fix their remuneration; and - 3. any such other business as may properly be brought before the Meeting or at any adjournment thereof.
+- 1. the election of directors of the Corporation for the ensuing year; - 2. the appointment of auditors of the Corporation and the authorization for the directors to fix their remuneration; - 3. an amendment to the stock option plan of the Corporation in order to replenish 600,000 previously granted and exercised options; and - 4. any such other business as may properly be brought before the Meeting or at any adjournment thereof.